 Because the most beautiful destinations are often the hardest to access.

-The Iveco Daily 4×4 camper provides a ready to go, Expedition specific vehicle platform – with super single wheels and tyres, parabolic suspension, high and low range transfer case and front, centre and rear diff locks from the factory.
+The Iveco Daily 4×4 camper provides a ready to go, Expedition specific vehicle platform – with super single wheels and tyres, high and low range transfer case and front, centre and rear diff locks from the factory.
 Its off-road capability is extraordinary!

 No matter what your interior style is, SLRV have you covered.
 With a range of interior finishes including: